openethereum/openethereum.github.io/FAQ:-Basic-Operations,-Configuration,-and-Synchronization.md

 To reduce the size of the kept pruning history, you can set the minimum number of recent states with the `--pruning-history` flag:

-    --pruning-history NUM          Set a minimum number of recent states to keep when pruning is active. (default: 1200).
+    --pruning-history NUM          Set a minimum number of recent states to keep when pruning is active. (default: 64).
+    --pruning-memory MB            The ideal amount of memory in megabytes to use to store recent states.
+As many states as possible will be kept within this limit, and at least --pruning-history states will always be kept. (default: 32)

-By default, 1200 states are kept.
+By default, 64 states are kept.

 ### Why is warp synchronization so fast?